dyamand/dyamand.github.io/src/doc/docs/tests/angular_services.md

 !!! success "_i.5.0_ Calling the addMessage method sets the message with the indicated information and calling getMessages returns all messages of the message service"
-!!! success "_i.5.1.a_ Calling removeMessages without any parameters will remove all messages of the message service" !!! success "_i.5.1.b_ Calling removeMessages with messages indicated will remove the messages passed to that method" !!! success "_i.5.2_ Trying to add the same message multiple times with the method addMessage will only add the message once"
+!!! success "_i.5.1.a_ Calling removeMessages without any parameters will remove all messages of the message service" !!! success "_i.5.1.b_ Calling removeMessages with messages indicated will remove the messages passed to that method"

 ## Page information Service